magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLWebRTC/PeerConnection/NativeBindings/UnityEngine.XR.MagicLeap.MLWebRTC.PeerConnection.NativeBindings.MLWebRTCConnectionProxyConfig.md

 ### BypassList {#string-bypasslist}

-List of urls that should bypass the proxy.
+List of urls that should bypass the proxy

 ```csharp